-Fixed-Size and Semantic Chunking Strategies for LLMs
+Fixed-size, Semantic and Recursive Chunking Strategies for LLMs

 In modern Retrieval-Augmented Generation (RAG) systems, handling large documents efficiently is critical.
-Embedding models have token limits that, when exceeded, can lead to incomplete processing or model errors.
+Embedding models have token limits that, when exceeded, can lead to incomplete processing or errors.
 This is where chunking becomes critical.
 By breaking large documents into smaller, manageable pieces, chunking ensures that information remains accessible, relevant, and optimized for retrieval and processing.

 What is Chunking?